 What if team coaching could be fun?

 When are you most open to new ideas and learning?
-When you're having fun and surrounded by people you trust.
-Applied improv trainings create the optimal conditions for learning while teaching essential communication skills.
+When you're having fun and in a an environment designed to maximize trust among participants.

 Applied Improvisation is an emerging field in leadership development that takes the skills and principles of performance improvisation and applies them to settings in business and life where success depends on the moment-to-moment interactions between people.

 Many of the most important conversations of our lives are improvised.

 Most of us are making things up as we go along, without knowing what skills we are using.